gregwhitaker/springboot-apikey-example/README.md

 An example of authenticating with a Spring Boot application using an API key.

+## Prerequisites

+## Running the Example
+Follow the steps below to run the example:

+1. Run the following command to start the example application:

+        ./gradlew bootRun

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/springboot-apikey-example/issues).